Askham, Nottinghamshire

 Askham is a village and civil parish in the Bassetlaw district of Nottinghamshire, England, about six miles south-east of East Retford.
-According to the 2001 census it had a population of 183, decreasing slightly to 181 at the 2011 Census.
+According to the 2001 census it had a population of 183.
+It decreased slightly to 181 at the 2011 census, but has increased to 189 residents during the 2021 Census.

 St Nicholas' Church is Norman, restored in 1906–07.